ForbesLindesay/atdatabases/docs/dataloader.md

 The batch function is used to batch requests to a load function.
 The load function is called with an array of keys and must return a promise that resolves to a `BatchResponse`.

-The `BatchResponse` can be either a function that takes a key and returns a result, or an object with a `get` method that takes a key and returns a result (such as a Map).
+The `BatchResponse` can be either:

+- a function that takes a key and index and returns a result
+- an object with a `get` method that takes a key and returns a result (such as a Map).
+- an array of the same length and in the same order as the keys passed into the function.

 #### BatchOptions

 - `maxBatchSize` - The maximum number of keys to include in a single batch.
 If this number of keys is reached, the function is called immediately and subsequent requests sill result in a new batch.
 - `batchScheduleFn` - A function to be called before each batch is executed (unless `maxBatchSize` is reached). `batch` will wait for the promise returned by `batchScheduleFn` to be resolved before it sends the request.
 By default, this waits until any currently resolved promises have been processed, which works well for batching calls that are run as part of a GraphQL request or in `Promise.all`.
 If you want to batch requests from a wider time range, you can return a function that is delayed for some time.
-- `mapKey` - The `batch` function deduplicates requests within a single batch.
-If you want to control how this deduplication happens, you can use `mapKey`.
-If you want to prevent this deduplication, you can use a `mapKey` function that always returns a different value. e.g. `mapKey: () => ({})`.

 ### batchGroups(fn, options)